Find Affordable College Courses

 Blacksburg, VA

-Virginia Tech came in at #9 in this year’s edition of the Best Value Forestry Schools in the Southeast Region ranking.
-Located in the city of Blacksburg, Virginia Tech is a public school with a very large student population.
+Virginia Tech landed the #9 spot in the 2023 rankings for the best value forestry programs.
+Located in the city of Blacksburg, Virginia Tech is a public college with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at Virginia Tech are $33,857 a year.
+Virginia Tech undergraduate students pay an average of $33,857 in tuition and fees each year.
 After completing their degree, forestry graduates from Virginia Tech carry an average student debtload of $23,438.

-As a testament to the quality of education it offers, Virginia Tech also is in the top 5% of our Best Forestry Schools in the Southeast Region ranking.
+Virginia Tech excels when it comes to quality.
+It’s ranked in the top 5% of all schools on our Best Forestry Schools in the Southeast Region list.

 #10